jsr029/Rakotonirina_JeanSebastien_13_03072022/README.md

 - Authenticate to an API

 # Installation
+1. git clone the repository
+2. in each directory (fronten and backend), type npm install in vscode terminal console
+3. follow instructions below

-## Backend in the directory named Project-10-Bank-API
+## 1. Backend in the directory named Project-10-Bank-API
 Project #10 - Argent Bank API
 This codebase contains the code needed to run the backend for Argent Bank.